zhaoyul/aposd-vs-clean-code/README.md

   (sorry to be blunt) and that the problems stem from following the advice of *Clean Code*: it is way over-decomposed and as a result is difficult to read.
 >No. `PrimeGenerator` is one element within a larger example of how to extract classes from very large functions.
 I think the decomposition of the methods within that element could be better (as seen below)-- but that was not the point of the chapter.

+>> **JOHN**:
+>>This answer feels like a word salad.
+It sounds like you don't agree that "`PrimeGenerator` provides a good example of how to decompose code and that it is easy to read"; can you be more precise about which part of that statement you don't agree with?
+For example, was it not your intent to produce easy-to-read code?

 * You believe that `PrimeGenerator` separates concerns.
 I believe that the code appears separated on the surface, but in fact it is entangled.
->Yes.

 * You believe that when someone reads a class, it's reasonable for them to load all of the code of the class into their head as they go, so